How to Dress For Interviews

 Review the pictures to visualize how you should be dressed in an interview.
 As the saying goes, “Dress for the position you want- not the position you have.”

 It is very important you chose clothes that look similar to these pictures.
 When interviewing, there are numerous basic requirements that need to be followed.
-They are looking for a professional, clean well-groomed employee with a smile on their face portraying confidence.
+Employers are looking for professional, clean and well-groomed employees with a smile on their face portraying confidence.
 Dress conservatively with clothes that fit and shoes that match.

 These pictures are taken with professional models.
 If you are applying with the airlines for a flight attendant position they only ask that your height and weight be proportionate.

 - A blouse with jacket and skirt or slacks is best.

 - If you wear a skirt it should not be too tight or too short.

 - The colors of choice are blue, black, gray, or brown.

 - Blouses should be of cotton or silk in a neutral color with long sleeves.
 They should fit comfortably (not too tight), not be wrinkled or too distracting due to loud colors.

 - A classic 34-inch square scarf that compliments the suit in color or pattern is good.
 Less color and less pattern is better – keep it simple.